 These three words provide a simple but clear set of directions that help us to take children’s screen-time play and transform it into learning.
 But Detect, Reflect, and Connect is not limited to learning from screens.
 This is a basic concept that is easy to understand.
 If you want to learn something, you have to pay attention or identify (Detect) what you are trying to learn, recognize and think about (Reflect) how it is helpful, and then learn to use or apply (Connect) this knowledge to many situations.
 At its core, Detect, Reflect, and Connect is the basis for the transfer or generalization of learning.
 Children learn real-world skills by being able to identify the skills they are using and then practice and use these skills in another setting.
 These types of skills are not robotic, automatic, or a simple response to a stimulus but are the skills necessary for children growing up in the 21st century.

 If our kids learn only the skills of memorization, rote repetition, or the mastery of facts out of context, they will be no better, and in fact quite less effective, than the robots and artificial intelligence that will begin to dominate 21st-century life.
 It is only through learning to think, to apply executive-functioning, social-emotional learning, and the soft skills that human beings are able to understand, that they will be able to succeed in the 21st century.
 Learning to detect or recognize the types of skills they will need to use, reflect and assess their successes and failures, and connect and apply these skills in other settings will prepare them for an uncertain future.
+Because attention and focus is a precursor to learning, games like Roblox and Minecraft are particularly suited to improving executive functioning skills.
 By learning Detect, Reflect, and Connect skills, our 21st-century kids will be able to compete for jobs and find careers that are rewarding rather than repetitive.

 This is part of an ongoing series of posts that are designed to highlight the importance of transfer and generalization of learning.
 Many of the articles in this series will expand upon the basics of Detect, Reflect, and Connect.
 While the skills and methods for learning I will describe are a core feature of our LW4K LIVE classes, they are applicable to almost every type of learning.
 The transfer and generalization strategies are particularly helpful for teaching soft skills such as executive functions, social-emotional learning, grit, persistence, working memory, self-awareness, and self-control.